sprestage/tech-octoblog/source/_posts/2014-10-21-binding-pry-and-the-power-of-the-rails-console.markdown

 comments: true
 categories:
 ---
 The most powerful tool I use on a daily basis is the gem, binding.pry.

+##Setup
 Put the pry-rails gem into your Gemfile for dev and test.

 ######Gemfile
 <pre>
 group :test, :development do